Susaye Greene: The Supremes

 Greene was a member of The Supremes from February 1976 to June 1977 (replacing Cindy Birdsong), and performed on their last two albums, High Energy and Mary, Scherrie & Susaye.
-Working alongside original member Mary Wilson and Scherrie Payne, Susaye quickly found her niche in the group and amongst the group's legions of fans.
-Susaye took lead on "He Ain't Heavy, He's My Brother," in the group's live shows, which never failed to garner a standing ovation, and recorded "High Energy", the title song from the High Energy album.
+Working alongside original member Mary Wilson and Scherrie Payne, Greene quickly found her niche in the group and amongst the group's legions of fans.
+Greene took lead on "He Ain't Heavy, He's My Brother," in the group's live shows, which never failed to garner a standing ovation, and recorded "High Energy", the title song from the High Energy album.
 On June 12, 1977, the Supremes performed their farewell concert at the Drury Lane Theater in London and disbanded.

 After The Supremes

 In 1979, two years after The Supremes disbanded, Greene recorded a duet album with Payne entitled Partners under the name "Scherrie & Susaye".
 She also hosted her own cable television show, Hollywood Hot, and continued writing for various artists.
 One of her most noteworthy compositions was the track "I Can't Help It", co-written with Stevie Wonder for Michael Jackson's Off the Wall.

 While touring England in 1984 with Wonder, Greene met her present husband in London and relocated there.
-In 1986, she sang lead on jazz saxophonist Courtney Pine's single "Children of the Ghetto" from his album "Journey to the Urge within", which England's Jazzwise Magazine listed in "100 Jazz albums that shook the world".
+In 1986, she sang lead on jazz saxophonist Courtney Pine's single "Children of the Ghetto" from his album Journey to the Urge Within, which England's Jazzwise Magazine listed in "100 Jazz albums that shook the world".
 Though she never signed with Ian Levine's Motorcity label, based in the United Kingdom, in 1989, she released two solo singles on Motorcity – "Stop, I Need You Now" in 1990, and her own version of "Free" in 1991.
 She also recorded the duet "It's Impossible" with Billy Eckstine.
 An unreleased demo recording of "Don't Pity The Fool" also exists, although no vocals were added.
 On July 5, 2014, Greene, along with Payne performed at the Sheraton in Los Angeles a concert program based on their album "Partners" which was released by Motown in 1979.
 They were featured in the magazine Daeida, with a photo shoot.
 The article chronicled career highlights with the Supremes and separately and the re-release of their "Partners" album on CD.

 In October 2017, Greene joined the Former Ladies of the Supremes alongside Payne and Joyce Vincent Wilson.